NightWanderer2004/suimiro/src/hints/vibration-in-browser/index.md

 #### Conclusion

-For now it's in early stages of development, but I thinks, that it's a really good way to improve UX and get some fun 😁.
+For now, it's in the very early stages of development and doesn't support every browser.
+For example, Safari is not capable of running it 😒.
+I hope that in future updates, they will add support for it.
+However, I think that it's a really good way to improve UX and have some fun 😁.
+Let's wait and see.